-Table 3.
+Table 8.
 Overview on how replying range states manage Greylag Goose inside and outside the SPAs and the way they tackle damage prevention inside and outside the SPAs.
 No/yes refer to whether the measure is applied or not.

-Туре Measure Denmark Sweden Belgium Andalusia, Spain Management (ii) Specific habitat restoration activities - roosts NO NO NO NO Management (ii) Specific habitat restoration activities - foraging areas NO YES YES 2 NO Management (ii) Reducingrecreationaldisturbance (non-hunting) NO YES NO YES Management (ii) Hunting-free zones NO YES YES 3 YES Management (ii) Hunting on the species allowed Inside and outside 1 YES NO NO5 Damage prevention (iii) Population control NO NO NO NO Damage prevention (iii) Egg destruction NO NO NO NO Damage prevention (iii) Derogation shooting for scaring Applied outside SPAs 1 YES NO NO
+Туре Measure Denmark Sweden Belgium Andalusia, NL Spain Management Specific habitat restoration NO NO NO NO NO (ii) activities - roosts Management Specific habitat restoration NO YES YES 2 NO YES (ii) activities - foraging areas Management (ii) Reducingrecreationaldisturbance (non-hunting) NO YES NO YES NO Management (ii) Hunting-free zones NO YES YES 3 YES 6 Management (ii) Hunting on the species allowed Inside and outside 1 YES NO NO 5 - Damage prevention (iii) Population control NO NO NO NO YES Damage prevention (iii) Egg destruction NO NO NO NO YES Damage prevention (iii) Derogation shooting for scaring Applied outside SPAs 1 YES NO NO YES 7

+Damage Scaring Applied YES NO 4 NO Applied

+prevention (iii) outside outside

+SPAs 1 SPAs 8

-Damage prevention (iii) Scaring Applied outside SPAs 1 YES NO 4 NO Damage prevention (iii) Control of land use / site protection NO YES NO NO Damage prevention (iii) Damage compensation payments NO YES NO NO Damage prevention (iii) Subsidy schemes to allow geese NO YES NO NO Damage prevention (iii) Sacrificial crops NO YES NO NO Damage prevention (iii) Fencing NO YES NO NO
+Damage Control of land use / site NO YES NO NO NO

+prevention (iii) protection

+Damage Damage compensation NO YES NO NO YES

+prevention (iii) payments

+Damage Subsidy schemes to allow NO YES NO NO YES

+prevention (iii) geese

+Damage Sacrificial crops NO YES NO NO NO

+prevention (iii)

+Damage Fencing NO YES NO NO YES 9

+prevention (iii)